Anaerobic Digestion

 What is Anaerobic Digestion?

 Anaerobic digestion is the breaking down of organic waste via microbes in the absence of oxygen.
 The anaerobic digestion process produces a number of products.
-After some refining these products most prominently include renewable natural gas (RNG), Biogenic CO2, digestate, and ammonium sulfate.
+After some refining these products most prominently include renewable natural gas (RNG), biogenic CO2, digestate fertilizers, and ammonium sulfate.

 More about the byproducts

-Renewable natural gas is chemically the same as regular fossil sourced natural gas.
+• Renewable natural gas is chemically the same as regular fossil sourced natural gas.
 The only difference comes from its source.
 Renewable natural gas comes from the anaerobic digestion of renewable resources.
-It also has a significantly lower greenhouse gas impact as it does not use sequestered carbon as the fossil natural gas does.
+It also has a significantly lower greenhouse gas impact as it does not use sequestered carbon that fossil natural gas does.

 What waste options do you have?